 In order to follow them, simply upload your subscriber list to various social platforms, which will scan it and locate the profiles you’d want to follow based on the email addresses you have.
-Read more here about the process of doing so.

 5. Run Facebook and Twitter retargeting ads.